74th Independence Day Celebration In Lockdown

 - Tree plantation

-- Promote Swachh Bharat Mission in your surrounding by adopting the cleanliness culture and increasing awareness about cleanliness
+- Promote Swachh Bharat Mission in your surrounding.
+Adopt the cleanliness culture and increasing awareness about cleanliness

 - Feeding hungry birds and animals